-Myth: You can “cheat” on the amount of sleep you get.
+Myth: You can “cheat” sleep.

 Myth: Insomnia means you have trouble falling asleep.

-Truth: Trouble falling asleep can be a sign of insomnia, but there are several symptoms of insomnia including waking up too early and not being able to get back to sleep, frequent awakenings, and waking up feeling unrefreshed.
+Truth: Trouble falling asleep can be a sign of insomnia, but there are several symptoms of insomnia including waking up too early and not being able to get back to sleep, frequent awakenings, and waking up feeling exhausted.
 If you have one or more of these symptoms, you may be suffering from insomnia.

 Myth: Your brain rests during sleep.